Human Indulgences - Yay or Nay for Cats & Dogs?

 • Death.

-If you think your dog or cat has eaten a product containing xylitol, call the Pet Poison Helpline for immediate assistance via phone.
-Depending on the case, you may need to get in touch with your veterinarian for the next steps in treating xylitol toxicity.
+Note: If you think your dog or cat has eaten a product containing xylitol, call the Pet Poison Helpline or the ASPCA Animal Poison Control Center for immediate assistance over the phone.
+In addition, you will likely need to contact an urgent care veterinarian or emergency veterinarian.

 D. Artificial Sweeteners - Generally Not Healthy for Pets